codingadventures/LINQBridgeVs/README.md

 LINQBridgeVs is a Visual Studio Extension compatible with Visual Studio 2012/2013/2015/2017.
 It is a bridge between a Visual Studio debugging session and [LINQPad] (http://www.linqpad.net).
-When enabled on a solution containing VB/C# projects, it creates at build time Custom Debugger Visualizer mapping to all the public complex types and making the magnifier glass available for all of them.
-By clicking on the magnifier glass on an object instance, it will be transmitted over a bus and read back by LINQPad.
+When enabled on a solution containing VB/C# projects, it creates at compile time, a Custom Debugger Visualizer mapping to all the public complex types and making the magnifier glass available for all of them.
+By clicking on the magnifier glass on an object instance, this will be transmitted over a bus and read back by LINQPad.

 ## Getting Started